LEADING OFF: Gausman brings bat, arm for NL West-leading SF

 The 27-year-old right-hander had Tommy John surgery in February 2020 and minor setbacks during his minor league rehab.

-Manager Aaron Boone says he’ll use Severino out of the bullpen.
-New York is chasing Toronto and Boston for a wild-card spot.
+Manager Aaron Boone says he’ll use Severino out of the bullpen — he didn't pitch Monday night as New York moved within a half-game of Toronto for the second AL wild card.

 A 19-game winner in 2018, he was limited by shoulder soreness the next year.
 He last pitched in a start against Houston in the 2019 AL Championship Series.